nalbert9/Deep_Reinforcement_Learning/P1_Navigation/README.md

 ### Instructions

 Follow the instructions in `Navigation.ipynb` to get started with training the agent.
-To solve this problem we use a  [Deep Q-Networks](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
+To solve this problem we use a [**Deep Q-Networks**](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).

 <p align="center">
     <img src="Assets/dqn.png" align="middle" alt="drawing" width="500px">